-Even though Sidney had graciously purchased a grave for her on Har Menuchos, I felt it would be more appropriate for her to be buried in Chicago by her family.
+Even though Sidney had graciously purchased a grave for her on Har Menuchos, I felt it would be more appropriate for her to be buried in Chicago by her family, at the foot of her grandmother’s grave.
 Sidney graciously gave me permission.

 About 10 years ago Arnold Sklair, Victor’s son, mentioned that he had two graves available in the Krinik section by the Yunge Bubbe.
 When Beverly was taken to the hospital, I called Terry Taylor to get phone numbers and ask for advice.
-On Tuesday of that week, I called Arnold’s sister, Nani Karm.
-I told her my dilemma.
+On Tuesday of that week, I called Arnold’s sister, Nani Karm and told her my dilemma.
 We talked and then we ended the conversation.
 Right after that conversation, I called the cemetery, Waldheim, to see if there any other plots in the Krinik section and was told that nothing close is available.
-Then I asked it there were any graves by her namesake, Debbie at the Waldheim office said that the Tikotzky family has three gravesites and that Arden Weinstein, controlled them.
+Then I asked it there were any graves by her namesake.
+Debbie at the Waldheim office said that the Tikotzky family has three gravesites and that Arden Weinstein, controlled them.
 That itself was a miracle.
-For close to 20 years we looked for Beilka’s grave and found out where it was a year ago.
+For close to 20 years we looked for Beilka’s grave and only one year ago found the burial site.
 This past summer we went with Meir and Pesach and afterwards with ma, and Tzvi, and after some searching we found her grave.
 We were full of joy, Ma’alah Simcha.
-Arden is Beilka’s granddaughter, Manny and Sylvia Perl’s daughter.
+Arden Weinstein is Beilka’s granddaughter, Manny and Sylvia Perl’s daughter.
+Sylvia is Belkie Tikotzky’s daughter.
 Ten years ago I had Arden over for a meal.
 For the last 10 years, I call Arden about once a year and we never seem to reach each other.
 That Tuesday morning she answered right way and she graciously agreed to give me a grave.

-About one hour later Nannie called back and said that she spoke to Arnold, and that I can have the two graves by the Yunge Bubby.
+About one hour later Nani called back and said that she spoke to Arnold, and that I can have the two graves by the Yunge Bubby.
 I was ecstatic, two of my cousins graciously stepped in for our family.
-Thank you Nonie, Arnold, Arden, and Terry.
+Thank you Nani, Arnold, Arden, and Terry.
 May you be blessed with good things in life, both spiritual and physical

 We decided to use the grave by the Yunge Bubby who loved Beilka so dearly.